Chair, Associate Professor Kenneth Chase

 The goal of the journalism certificate is to cultivate the next generation of professional Christian journalists.
 To meet this goal, this certificate enacts three objectives: 1) to provide a strong undergraduate preparation for students interested in career journalism; 2) to encourage students to seriously consider journalism as a desirable Christian vocation, and 3) to develop a global network of internship and career opportunities for student journalists.

 Students pursuing the certificate will be approved by the program coordinator and will be expected to meet regularly with the coordinator and other journalism students for program review, networking, and career discussions.
 Certificate students will be required to attend two co-curricular or extra-curricular journalism events per semester for four semesters.
-Events may include guest lectures, involvement with The Record, WETN, or other on-campus publications, consultation with visiting practitioners, participation in World Journalism Institute conferences, and travel to Global Christian Internet Alliance (in partnership with Christianity Today International).
+Events may include guest lectures, involvement with The Record, WETN, or other on-campus publications, consultation with visiting practitioners, and participation in World Journalism Institute conferences.
 Students are encouraged to take advantage of courses beyond the required 24 hours.

 Core Requirements—12 hours*